Gettysburg College is a Harassment and Discrimination-Free Workplace:

 Information provided on this form will be sent to the appropriate College official for review generally within 48 business hours.
 Please do not use the Community Concern Form to report emergencies.
 For immediate, emergency assistance, call 911 or the Department of Public Safety (DPS) at (717) 337-6911.

-If you would like to speak directly with a trained member of the College community, you may also contact the Title IX Coordinator or a Title IX Deputy Coordinator.
+If you would like to speak directly with a trained member of the College community, you may also contact the Title IX Coordinator or Intake/Investigative Offices.